MolecularMatch/policies/employees_policy.md

 ## Employment Policies

+1. **Workforce Training**
+	1. Records are kept for all training by the Security Officer, Privacy Officer, or designated Compliance or Training manager.
+	2. Training is conducted either in person, in a webinar, or by a training manual.
-1. All new workforce members, including contractors, are given training on security policies and procedures, including operations security, within 30 days of employment.
+	3. All new workforce members within 60 days of employment receive training on:
-	* Records of training are kept for all workforce members.
-	* Upon completion of training, workforce members complete this [form](https://docs.google.com/a/catalyze.io/forms/d/1bmEK3TidACj6ForBqGMaINPjIckv9ht28rtkGEQsBGs/viewform?usp=send_form).
-	* Ongoing security training is conducted monthly.
-	* Current Catalyze training is hosted [here](https://training.catalyze.io/).
-2. All workforce members are granted access to formal organizational policies, which include the sanction policy for security violations.
-3. The Catalyze Employee Handbook clearly states the responsibilities and acceptable behavior regarding information system usage, including rules for email, Internet, mobile devices and social media usage.
-4. Catalyze does not allow mobile devices to conned to any of its production networks.
-5. All workforce members are educated about the approved set of tools to be installed on workstations.
+		* Security policies and procedures, including operations security.
-6. All new workforce members are given HIPAA training within 60 days of beginning employment.
-Training includes HIPAA reporting requirements, including the ability to anonymously report security incidents, and the levels of compliance and obligations for Catalyze and its Customers and Partners.
+		* HIPAA including HIPAA reporting requirements, the ability to anonymously report security incidents, and the levels of compliance and obligations for the company, its Customers,  and its Partners.
+		* Responsibilities and acceptable behavior regarding information system usage, including rules for email, Internet, mobile devices, and social media usage.
-7. All remote (teleworking) workforce members are trained on the risks, the controls implemented, their responsibilities, and sanctions associated with violation of policies.
-Additionally, remote security is maintained through the use of VPN tunnels for all access to production systems with access to ePHI data.
+		* Remote (teleworking) workforce training including the risk, the controls implemented, their responsibilities, and sanctions associated with violation of policies.
-8. All Catalyze-purchased and -owned computers are to display this message at login and when the computer is unlocked: *This computer is owned by Catalyze, Inc. By logging in, unlocking, and/or using this computer you acknowledge you have seen, and follow, these policies (https://catalyze.io/policy/) and have completed this training (https://training.catalyze.io/).
-Please contact us if you have problems with this - privacy@catalyze.io*.
-9. Access to internal Catalyze systems can be requested using this [form](https://docs.google.com/a/catalyze.io/forms/d/1RaDg2rsmwY0l_fu2EFDVm7acLXejk_6EVIj62fVK-o0/viewform).
-All requests for access much be granted to the Catalyze Security Officer.
-10. Request for modifications of access for any Catalyze employee can be made using  this [form](https://docs.google.com/a/catalyze.io/forms/d/1ySICzCyEEdNqxHHErjlJqREBijwxs9z72L-rWXrxkm0/viewform).
+2. **Related Policies**
+	1. All workforce members are granted access to formal organizational policies, including the sanction policy for violations.
+	2. Employees are directed to the *System Access Policy* for information and forms to either gain access to internal systems or to modify existing access.
+	3. Employees are directed to the *System Access Policy* section titled *Employee Workstation Use* to be educated and confirm they are using their workstations and other provided equipement appropriately.
+	4. Employees are directed to the *Approved Tools Policy* to verify that they are educated and in compliance with approved tools.
+3. **Connecting to Production Environments**
+	1. No mobile devices are allowed to connect to any production environment.
+	2. All access to production systems is accmplished through remote secure connections.
+Workforce members are trained to use VPN (when available), but to otherwise use as a minimum SSH and SFTP access.
-10. Employees traveling to high risk areas, including all international travel, for business reasons are to speak with the Catalyze Security Officer prior to travel and upon completion of travel.
+4. Employees traveling to high risk areas, including all international travel, for business reasons are to speak with the  Security Officer prior to travel and upon completion of travel.

+Note:  Upon completion of training, workforce members complete this [form](https://).